-Nearly a year ago I went for a company sponsored training at MIT and I toured around the Boston area.
+Nearly a year ago I went for a company sponsored training at MIT and got to see the Boston area.
 My first impression was that nobody in the east coast gives a damn about ‘ease of use’ issues (apparently it’s an artistic exaggeration, but you know what I mean).
 The signs were often wrong (contradictory), confusing or not at conspicuous places, ranging from traffic signs (lane markings are optional, plus there are plenty of last minute turns at acute angles) to the MIT summer program registration itself (intentionally not telling you where the classroom is located before you book the hotels, and there were no signs telling you how to get to the registration if you came from the back end of the building).

 Here’s a funny example: